sahib/misc/performance/5_concurrent.rst

     :width: 100%

 .. note::

+    How can be actually manage to have a function that can be interrupted?
+Well, we already know how: Context switches!
+And those happen all the time, even if your program is not multithreaded.

     Linux' scheduling is preemptive.
 This means that a high priority task can be worked on by interrupting a task with lower priority.